excieve/pinecil2mqtt/README.md

 It is based on the [Pinecil V2 BLE Services](https://github.com/Ralim/IronOS/blob/dev/Documentation/Bluetooth.md) from IronOS.

-While there are already [some projects](#alternative-projects) that read data from the Pinecil V2 soldering iron via BLE, this project aims to provide a more flexible and extensible solution by publishing the data to an MQTT broker.
+While there are already [some excellent projects](#alternative-projects) that read data from the Pinecil V2 soldering iron via BLE, this project aims to provide a more flexible and extensible solution by publishing the data to an MQTT broker.
 From there, the data can be consumed by other applications or services (e.g. Home Assistant, Grafana).

 ## Features